pa2si/my-latin-event/README.md

 WHATS DONE IN VERSIONS

+v 0.1.71

+- padding in CalendarToggleBtn removed
+- Price is now a string and can be also free or donation
+  - no seperate input anymore
+  - schema and prisma schema updated accordingly

 v 0.1.70

+- imageContainer in event slug is not using Image Component anymore
 - updated the Genre and StylesInput used in create and edit Event.
 Now it works properly and can display the stored values
   - removed useGenreStyles (not in use aynmore)
 - - added to the required fields in createEvent components.